Mary, Queen of Scots: Return to Scotland

-King Francis II died on 5 December 1560 of a middle ear infection that led to an abscess in his brain.
+Francis II died on 5 December 1560 of a middle-ear infection that led to an abscess in his brain.
 Mary was grief-stricken.
 Her mother-in-law, Catherine de' Medici, became regent for the late king's ten-year-old brother Charles IX, who inherited the French throne.
 Mary returned to Scotland nine months later, arriving in Leith on 19 August 1561.
 Having lived in France since the age of five, Mary had little direct experience of the dangerous and complex political situation in Scotland.

 As a devout Catholic, she was regarded with suspicion by many of her subjects, as well as by the Queen of England.
 Scotland was torn between Catholic and Protestant factions.
 Mary's illegitimate half-brother, the Earl of Moray, was a leader of the Protestants.
 The Protestant reformer John Knox preached against Mary, condemning her for hearing Mass, dancing, and dressing too elaborately.
 She summoned him to her presence to remonstrate with him but was unsuccessful.
 She later charged him with treason, but he was acquitted and released.

 To the surprise and dismay of the Catholic party, Mary tolerated the newly established Protestant ascendancy, and kept her half-brother Moray as her chief advisor.
 Her privy council of 16 men, appointed on 6 September 1561, retained those who already held the offices of state.
 The council was dominated by the Protestant leaders from the reformation crisis of 1559–1560: the Earls of Argyll, Glencairn, and Moray.
 Only four of the councillors were Catholic: the Earls of Atholl, Erroll, Montrose, and Huntly, who was Lord Chancellor.

 Modern historian Jenny Wormald found this remarkable and suggested that Mary's failure to appoint a council sympathetic to Catholic and French interests was an indication of her focus on the English throne, over the internal problems of Scotland.
 Even the one significant later addition to the council, Lord Ruthven in December 1563, was another Protestant whom Mary personally disliked.
 In this, she was acknowledging her lack of effective military power in the face of the Protestant lords, while also following a policy that strengthened her links with England.
 She joined with Moray in the destruction of Scotland's leading Catholic magnate, Lord Huntly, in 1562, after he led a rebellion against her in the Highlands.